moorepants/eme150a/content/pages/project-two.rst

 --------------------

-During the discussion period each team will have a five minute lightning talk to pitch their design to the rest of the class.
+During the discussion period each team will have a five minute lightning talk to pitch their design to the rest of the class and judges.
 Your goal is to show why your design meets all of the requirements and why it would be the best choice.
 You can use any kind of communication media that you want, e.g. the board, projector, handouts, etc. Your goal is communicate your technical information as clearly and succinctly as possible.
 Think carefully about the mediums you use to do this.

 Reports
 =======

 You will create four memos that culminate in a final report.
 The reports will all be turned in as PDFs to Smartsite on the respective due date.
-Each memo should stand on its own and you will be able to use the content from the memos in the final report.
+Each memo should stand on its own and you will be able to use the content as a base to develop the final report.

 - Each report or memo must be submitted as a single PDF document.
 - Your group is free to use any software you prefer to prepare the documents.